Get us in your inbox

 Advertising

-UPDATE, Winter 2022: Montreal wastes no time lighting up the city for the wintertime holidays, and we’ve got your guide on where to see Christmas lights in Montreal.
-It’s a festive place with glittering decorations around every corner, and it makes for one of the best things to do on Christmas.
-So bundle up and for a stroll after a full dinner at one of the city’s best BYOBs or best French restaurants, and enjoy some dazzling discoveries that rival our favourite Montreal attractions.
+Montreal lights up the city for the wintertime holidays — especially in the downtown core — and this is your essential guide.
+The city transforms into a festive place with glittering decorations around every corner, and it makes for one of the best things to do on Christmas.
+So bundle up and for a stroll after a full dinner at one of the city’s stellar new restaurants, and enjoy some dazzling discoveries that rival our favourite Montreal attractions.

 RECOMMENDED: